L3v1n/internship_tracker/README.md

 A Flutter application to help track and manage internship progress.
 This project demonstrates the basics of Flutter development, including task management and progress tracking.

 ## Features
-- Manage internship tasks efficiently.
+- Manage internships efficiently.
-- Track progress with visual indicators.
+- Track progress.
-- User-friendly interface.
-- Cross-platform support (iOS, Android).

 ## Installation
 1. Clone the repository: